gfoley15/kayaking_around_the_web/README.md

 # Project 2: kayaking_around_the_web
+This project scrapes flight data from kayak.com for the 50 busiest airports in the world according to the 2023 Wikipedia source.
+The code extracts extracts airport codes from the Wikipedia source, which are then used to run a flight search on kayak.com to find the best flights from our home airport in Kansas City - MCI (Kansas City International Airport).
+Flight data is then transformed using MongoDB and pandas in order to load into a postgreSQL database.

+ - The Wikipedia source for the list of busiest airports by passenger traffic in 2023. https://en.wikipedia.org/wiki/List_of_busiest_airports_by_passenger_traffic.
+ - Kayak.com for providing flight data.
+ - MongoDB and postgreSQL for database storage.

+To install the repository, clone (git clone) using SSH to your local computer using GitBash.
+Once the repository is installed, navigate to the directory in GitBash and launch jupyter notebook.

+# Part 1: Extract Data
+ - Open 01_Extract.ipynb in Jupyter Notebook.
+ - Run the notebook to extract data from Wikipedia's 2023 busiest airport list
+ - Continue to run notebook cells to use extracted airport codes in kayak.com flight search.
+User will be asked to input outbound and return flight dates to be used in the search.
+ - A for loop will web scrape the flight search data for all airport routes from MCI an then append to a MongoDB database collection called flight_search.
+ - Once the web scraping is complete, the MongoDB collection will be filled with all flight search results and ready for investigation, transformations.

+# Part 2: Transform Data
+ - With all flight search data in MongoDB, open 02_Transform.ipynb in Jupyter Notebook.
+ - Run all cells in the notebook to clean the data from kayak.com.
+This will split out outbound airport locations to IATA codes for relationship with the airport table in the SQL schema and remove "+1" from time values.
+ - Cleaned data will be placed into a DataFrame and then exported to a CSV for SQL database table import.

-# Part 3: Data Load Documentation _[Albert]_
+# Part 3: Load Data _[Albert]_
 ## Overview
-This document outlines the process and steps involved in the Load phase of the ETL process for Project 2.
+This outlines the process and steps involved in the Load phase of the ETL process for Project 2.
 The Load phase was executed in four main steps: 1) creating an ERD to guide the database schema setup, 2) creating the database schema, 3) loading data using pgAdmin 4, and 4) modifying data types to prepare for future analysis.

 ## Entity Relationship Diagram (ERD)
 The ERD for this project was developed using QuickERD, an intuitive online tool that simplifies the creation of ERDs.
 QuickERD provided a user-friendly interface to visually construct the database schema and served as a visual guide for the database structure, facilitating an understanding of table relationships and data flow.